 OFFICE PROCEDURES (Authority RCW 36.93)

-The Boundary Review Board offices shall be open to the Board members and to the public Monday through Friday, during normal business hours.
+The Boundary Review Board offices shall be open to the Board members and to the public Monday through Friday, by appointment..

 The Boundary Review Board shall maintain staff sufficient to respond to official Notices of Intention, as well as public petitions, inquiries, and concerns, and to carry out directives and actions of the Board.